SEN Information Report

 Bettridge School has staff skilled in working with children with severe and complex learning difficulties.
 Children are taught in small classes with high adult : pupil ratios.
 All classes have several support staff who work with the teacher to meet the needs of the pupils and a Total Communication approach is used across the school.

 The curriculum is adapted to meet the needs of pupils experiencing learning difficulties with high priority given to the development of Language and Literacy skills, Numeracy skills and Personal, Social and Health Education.
 There is significant emphasis placed on Sports and Physical Development.
-All pupils have an Individual Education Plan showing the specific priorities for their development.
-Where appropriate, pupils may also have an individual Positive Handling Plan.
+All pupils have an Individual Education Health and Care Plan –showing the specific priorities for their development.
+Where appropriate, pupils may also have an individual Positive Support Plan (PSP).

 Inclusive opportunities with local mainstream schools are provided as appropriate to the individual needs of each pupil.